 Our Hospitality (1923), 74 minutes, D: Buster Keaton, John G. Blystone

 An early Buster Keaton comedy (his second independent feature) with tremendous sight gags.
-Set in 1830, he plays son William McKay who returns home to the South (an Appalachian homestead) to claim a family inheritance - actually a run-down shack.
-Naturally, he falls in love with a beautiful local girl Virginia Canfield (Natalie Talmadge, Keaton's real-life wife) who is the daughter of the Canfield family - engaged in a bloody feud with his McKay family.
+Set in 1830, he played son William McKay who returned home to the South (an Appalachian homestead) to claim a family inheritance - actually a run-down shack.
+Naturally, he fell in love with a beautiful local girl Virginia Canfield (Natalie Talmadge, Keaton's real-life wife) who was the daughter of the Canfield family - engaged in a bloody feud with his McKay family.
 The film included a climactic, acrobatic waterfall rescue scene in which Keaton almost lost his life when swept downstream.

 Safety Last (1923), 77 minutes, D: Fred Newmeyer and Sam Taylor

 One of Harold Lloyd's classic comedies (and his most-remembered film), in the role of the Boy in the big city.
 This successful film is most remarkable for its thrilling, hair-raising climax - a reckless, 'safety last,' humorous stunt on the side of a twelve-story skyscraper above busy city streets.
 The scary sequence was deliberately shot with most of the camera compositions including views of the perilous drop behind him.
 In the spectacular stunt sequence, he climbed the side of the building for a publicity stunt, and hung from the hands of a large clock in order to win prize money and his girl (Mildred Davis).